Good Universe

-Good Universe is an American film production company founded by Joe Drake and Nathan Kahane.
+Good Universe is an American independent film production company founded by Joe Drake and Nathan Kahane.

 History

 In Spring 2012, Good Universe was launched as longtime partners Joe Drake and Nathan Kahane transitioned out of Lionsgate, where Drake served as the president of the Lionsgate Motion Picture Group and Kahane as the president of Mandate Pictures.
 The company launched at the 2012 Cannes Film Festival.
 The company used films from the development list of films it obtained from both Mandate Pictures, with a partnership from Lionsgate in order to help distribute the studio's movies, and had to expand the existing Ghost House Pictures label.

 On March 5, 2014, it signed a pact with production company Point Grey Pictures, led by Seth Rogen and Evan Goldberg in order to set up a joint venture to produce comedy movies.
 On February 6, 2017, Fede Alvarez partnered with the company to set up Bad Hombre, which will produce films about the sci-fi and horror genres.

 On September 2, 2015, the company is hiring Kelli Konop to serve as executive vice president of physical production for the company.

 In 2017, Good Universe became a subsidiary of Lionsgate following Drake's return to the company as co-chair of the motion picture group.
 A year later, Nathan Kahane joined Lionsgate to serve as executive vice president of production at the company.